2018 NAEd/SPENCER DISSERTATION FELLOWS

 Jessica Chandras is a doctoral candidate in sociocultural and linguistic anthropology at the George Washington University.
 Her PhD research focuses on the intersections of socioeconomic class, education, and language in Maharashtra, India.
 Throughout her PhD Jessica has served as an instructor for the Anthropology of South Asia and a graduate teaching assistant for various courses in her department.
 In the two years prior to starting her graduate studies, Jessica worked as an English teacher in the Basque Country through the Spanish ministry of education, culture, and sport.
 She also holds a BA with honors from the University of Washington in Anthropology, where she completed a thesis in 2010 on the topic of language and identity among indigenous individuals in Oaxaca, Mexico.
 Her current scholarly interests extend beyond her dissertation and include multilingual and higher education pedagogy and broadening an understanding and use of ethnographic methods among university students.

-Schooling Language: Education, the Middle Class, and Language in Urban India
+Schooling Language: Marathi, the Middle Class, and Education in Pune, India

 Maggie Dahn, University of California, Los Angeles